Techtonica/techtonica.org/CONTRIBUTING.md

   - **Confirm no one is already assigned to it has in-progress work**
   - **Confirm no one has commented already asking to be assigned** - assignments are assigned to the first commenter
 - Leave a comment stating the following:
-  - Formally ask to be assigned to the issue (feel free to follow it up with a slack message).
+  - [ ] Formally ask to be assigned to the issue (feel free to follow it up with a slack message).
-  - Formally acknowledge that you agree to the code of conduct.
+  - [ ] Formally acknowledge that you agree to the code of conduct.
-  - Include confirmation that you have filled out the [Volunteer Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeW0mo-Dpsig70374UEPvzexpas-31Ost_HsFwm0kjNOxtbtg/viewform?c=0&w=1)
+  - [ ] Include confirmation that you have filled out the [Volunteer Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeW0mo-Dpsig70374UEPvzexpas-31Ost_HsFwm0kjNOxtbtg/viewform?c=0&w=1)
-  - Include any clarification questions you may have after reading the description.
+  - [ ] Include any clarification questions you may have after reading the description.
 Specific questions work better, e.g. "Which file should change?" rather than asking a broader question such as requesting "an explanation" or "more details"
 - Once you have been assigned on the issue, **do not request assignment to any other issues until you have opened a Pull Request**.
 If you changed your mind and would rather work on a different one, comment on the originally assigned issue to request to be **unassigned**
-- Create a pull request of the changes requested by completing the prompted pull request template
+- Create a pull request of the changes requested by completing the prompted pull request template.
-  - Review our [Style Guide](https://github.com/Techtonica/techtonica.org/wiki#links-to-styling-guides) to make sure your changes conform to it
+- Review our [Style Guide](https://github.com/Techtonica/techtonica.org/wiki#links-to-styling-guides) to make sure your changes conform to it.

-- Please note, all repo support will operate within U.S. Pacific Timezone
+🎗️ _**Please note, all repo support will operate within U.S. Pacific Timezone.**_

 ## Working on your Issue
 - Comment in the issue directly if you have a question (feel free to follow it up with a slack message).